tml/cadmus/Chapter-1/Part VI: Arrays.md

 ```

 ### Printing an entire Array
 Sometimes, for the sake of debugging, you will want to print an entire array.
-In the `Java.util.Arrays` package, that you will have to import, there is a function called `Arrays.toString()`, that takes an Array and outputs a String representation.
+In the `java.util.Arrays` package, that you will have to import, there is a function called `Arrays.toString()`, that takes an Array and outputs a String representation.
 E.g:
 ```java
 String[] primaryColours = {"Red", "Green", "Blue"};
 System.out.println(Arrays.toString(primaryColours));